-Concerta is a new medication for ADHD.
+Concerta is a popular medication used to treat attention deficit disorder (ADHD or ADD).
 It is a central nervous system stimulant and contains methylphenidate, the same medication ingredient found in Ritalin.
 It comes in 18mg, 36mg and 54mg tablets and is intended to be taken once a day.

 What’s the difference between Concerta and Ritalin?

-The real difference is in the method of delivery.
+These stimulant medications for ADHD differ in their method of delivery.
 Concerta is designed to be effective in the body for 12 hours.
-Ritalin has an effective period of from 4-6 hours.
+Ritalin has an effective period of 4 to 6 hours.
 The longer-lasting Concerta is intended to eliminate the need to take medication during the school day.
-It is important to remember that the only thing new about Concerta is the sustained delivery system.
-The medication – methylphenidate – has been in use for 45 years in Ritalin.
+It is important to remember that the only thing different about Concerta is the sustained delivery system.
+The medication — methylphenidate — has been in use for 45 years in Ritalin.

-Concerta has been FDA approved for use in children age 6-years and older.
+Concerta is FDA approved for use in children age 6 years and older.
 This medication has not been approved for use in children younger than 6 years of age.
 (Even if it had been approved for younger children, they would probably have a hard time swallowing the tablet.)

-The following conditions should be discouraged from using this medication:
+People with the following conditions should be discouraged from using Concerta: